thiagorr162/thiagorr162.github.io/_posts/2024-07-26-decoupling_theorem.md

 ---
 layout: post
-title: 'The coolest proof you are going to learn today'
+title: "The coolest proof you are going to learn today"
 date: 2024-07-26
 permalink: /posts/2024/07/decoupling_inequality/
 tags: